 It’s no secret that employee engagement is vital to the running of a successful organization, as it’s linked to productivity, retention, and profitability.
 One of the key objectives of performance management is to gauge employee engagement within your organization.
 Engagement occurs when an employee feels invested in the company and is motivated to contribute to its goals and overall achievements.

 A well-run organization uses performance management techniques to ensure both company goals are met as well as that employee motivation and engagement remain high.
-Since Adobe implemented their reduction of annual performance reviews, they saw a 30% decrease in employee turnover rates.
+Since Adobe implemented its reduction of annual performance reviews, they have seen a 30% decrease in employee turnover rates.

 Understanding Your Team’s Capacity

 In performance management, one of the objectives that’s all too often overlooked is that it gives leaders the ability to determine the capacity employees have to spend on particular projects.
 It’s important to stay informed about employee capacity in order to keep your workforce happy, engaged, and productive and to ensure the smooth operation of your organization.